WAVES: Women of the U.S. Navy – A Tribute to Their Service and Contribution (1944)

 When you finish Recruit School, you and your "shipmates" will look and act like full-fledged seamen.
 You'll be "in the Navy now" — ready for your next assignment.

-SEVEN MEN ON A RAFT waited 14 days for rescue.
-On the 15th day a plane spotted them and dropped a supply kit.
-Until another plane picked them up, that kit alone saved them from starvation and death.
+Seven Men on a Raft waited 14 days for rescue.
+On the 15th day, a plane spotted them and dropped a supply kit.
+Until another aircraft picked them up, that kit alone saved them from starvation and death.
 The kit was packed and prepared by women of the Navy.

 Picture Yourself in These Smart Navy Uniforms

-It's a proud moment when you first step out in brand new Navy blues.
-The trim, smart uniform was especially designed to flatter every figure and make you look—and feel—your best.
+It's a proud moment when you first step out in brand-new Navy blues.
+The trim, smart uniform was specially designed to flatter every figure and make you look—and feel—your best.

-When you arrive at recruit school as an enlisted WAVE, you will be provided with an allowance of $200 for uniforms and other clothing.
+When you arrive at recruit school as an enlisted WAVE, you will be given an allowance of $200 for uniforms and other clothing.
 The official uniform consists of "everything that shows," except shoes and gloves.
 The cost — about $170 —is paid from the $200 allowance.
-The balance of about $30 is given you for shoes, underclothing and anything else you may need.
+About $30 is given for shoes, underclothing, and anything else.

-After one year's service you will get $50 a year for clothing replacements.
+After one year of service, you will get $50 a year for clothing replacements.

 The regular uniform for enlisted WAVES consists of the following articles: